A topic from the subject of Isolation in Chemistry.

 Applications

-The isolation and characterization of proteins and nucleic acids have a wide range of applications in molecular biology, including:
+The isolation and characterization of proteins and nucleic acids have broad applications, including:

 Experiment: Isolation and Characterization of Proteins and Nucleic Acids